ElenaMikhaleva/QA_Phonebook/docs/TCRepo.md

   22. Swipe right to delete contact
   23. Tap on Yes
 - **Expected Result:** screens displayed correctly and functions work on all devices

+### MOB_SYS_P_09 Behavior With Different Network Types

+- **Test Type:** Mobile
+- **Component:** System
+- **Steps:**<br>
+  1. Connect to Wi-Fi
+  2. Open the app
+  3. Log in
+  4. Create contact
+  5. Disable Wi-Fi
+  6. Set network type 5G
+  7. Open contact
+  8. Edit contact
+  9. Set network type 4G
+  10. Open contact
+  11. Remove contact
+  12. Set network type 3G
+  13. Create contact
+  14. Log out
+  15. Log in
+- **Expected Result:** all operations succeed without or with minimum delay.
+If there is a delay, app shows loading indicator

+### MOB_SYS_N_01 Send App to Background

+- **Test Type:** Mobile
+- **Component:** System
+- **Preconditions:** app is opened, user is logged in
+- **Steps:**<br>
+  1. Tap on +
+  2. Enter name
+  3. Enter last name
+  4. Press the Home button on the phone
+  5. Wait 30 seconds
+  6. Reopen app
+- **Expected Result:** data is not lost

+### MOB_SYS_N_02 Turn off the Screen Mid-Action

+- **Test Type:** Mobile
+- **Component:** System
+- **Preconditions:** app is opened, user is logged in
+- **Steps:**<br>
+  1. Tap on +
+  2. Enter name
+  3. Enter last name
+  4. Turn off the screen
+  5. Wait 30 seconds
+  6. Turn on the screen
+- **Expected Result:** data is not lost

+### MOB_SYS_N_03 Lost Connection Mid-Action

+- **Test Type:** Mobile
+- **Component:** System
+- **Preconditions:** app is opened, user is logged in
+- **Steps:**<br>
+  1. Enter contact info
+  2. Turn on airplane mode
+  3. Tap on Create
+  4. Turn off airplane mode, wait until phone is reconnected
+  5. Tap on Create
+- **Expected Result:**
+  - user cannot create contact without connection
+  - user stays on the same screen after tapping Create without connection
+  - data is not lost
+  - user can create contact after reconnecting

+### MOB_SYS_N_04 Low battery

+- **Test Type:** Mobile
+- **Component:** System
+- **Preconditions:** app is opened
+- **Steps:**<br>
+  1. Log in
+  2. Decrease the battery level to 20%
+  3. Create a contact
+  4. Decrease the battery level to 10%
+  5. Edit a contact
+  6. Decrease the battery level to 5%
+  7. Create a contact
+  8. Decrease the battery level to 1% (device shuts down)
+  9. Set charging
+  10. Reopen the app
+- **Expected Result:** App continues working normally, after shutting down can be opened again

+### MOB_ACC_P_01 Screen Reader Reads Labels

+- **Test Type:** Mobile
+- **Component:** System
+- **Preconditions:**
+  - TalkBack is enabled
+  - the app is opened
+- **Steps:**<br>
+  1. Check how all the inscriptions and input fields are read on the Login Page
+  2. Enter credentials
+  3. Navigate to Register button
+  4. Check how all the inscriptions and input fields are read on empty Contacts List Page
+  5. Navigate to three dots, check how options are read
+  6. Navigate to Log out button
+  7. Enter credentials
+  8. Navigate to Login button
+  9. Check how all the inscriptions and input fields are read on Add Contact Page
+  10. Enter contact info
+  11. Navigate to Create button
+  12. Check how all the inscriptions and input fields are read on Contacts List Page
+  13. Navigate to a contact button
+  14. Check how all the inscriptions and input fields are read on Contacts Details Page
+  15. Swipe left with two fingers
+  16. Check how all the inscriptions and input fields are read on Update Contact Page
+  17. Navigate to Save button
+  18. Swipe right with two fingers
+  19. Check how all the inscriptions and input fields are read on Confirm Deleting Message
+  20. Navigate to Yes
+- **Expected Result:**
+  - all inscriptions and input fields are read correctly
+  - touches with enabled TalkBack work correctly